Ladder: Ladder classes

-The European Union and the United Kingdom established a ladder certification system – ladder classes – for any ladders manufactured or sold in Europe.
-The certification classes apply solely to ladders that are portable such as stepladders and extension ladders and are broken down into three types of certification.
-Each ladder certification is colour-coded to indicate the amount of weight the ladder is designed to hold, the certification class and its use.
-The color of the safety label specifies the class and use.
+The European Union and the UK have established a ladder certification system (ladder classes) for any ladders manufactured or sold in Europe.
+The certification classes apply solely to ladders that are portable, such as stepladders and extension ladders, and are broken down into three types of certification.
+Each ladder certification is designated by a color-coded label to indicate the amount of weight the ladder is designed to hold, the certification class, and its use.